 The writing after line 215 lacks detail.
 I kept waiting for a methods section to answer some of my questions (e.g., how was mu or phi chosen in equation 3) but these don't seem to be listed anywhere.
 Details in the remaining parts of the manuscript are inconsistently given or vague. e.g., Line 249 "all sample sizes were set to 10,000".
 Do you mean sequencing depth?
 Number of reads?
 Number of technical replicates?
 What is this referring to?

 We have adjusted the “Evaluation” section of the manuscript to improve readability and fill in missing gaps in our evaluation methodology.
+The simulation section in the supplementary analyse will also have clearer descriptions on the simulation parameters as well.
 With regards to the specific examples provided by the reviewer, we provide some clarifications as follows:

 The μ and ϕ parameters were chosen by fitting a negative binomial distribution (using maximum likelihood approach with the fitdistrplus package [15]) on non-zero entries in each taxon in the human microbiome 16S data set.
 The median values across all estimates were chosen as the final estimates for the simulation procedure.